Go to Page Section:

 K9 officers must also be capable of carrying out other types of police work, such as analyzing crime scenes and carrying out arrests when necessary.

-This is a job for animal lovers that can handle the stress associated with police work.
+This is a job for animal lovers who can handle the stress associated with police work.

 Are K9 officers in high demand?